 While under renovations, Caffe Lena presented shows at other venues in the area, such as The Grove at Neumann.
 The fact that they’re ready to reopen just six months after starting construction is nothing short of amazing.

 “It feels extremely huge,” Sarah Craig, Executive Director of Caffe Lena, told the Times Union.
 “It’s a rebirth of the venue.”
-Craig indicated the coffee shop is aiming to be more in line with what other major music venues offer, with more space and better accommodations.
+Craig indicated the performance venue is aiming to be more in line with what other major music venues offer, with more space and better accommodations.